xmartlabs/xmartlabs.github.io/_posts/2018-12-20-Introducing-ProjectHub-for-Android.md

 #### Manage your imported projects

 Create, move, rename and delete columns and cards from your imported projects.
-Everything you can do from GitHub you can do from ProjectHub.
+Everything you can do from GitHub you can do easily from ProjectHub.

 <img width="100%" src="/images/projecthub/projecthub_screenshots.png"/>